What is the Vagus Nerve?

-More research is still being compiled into the negative effects of severing or disabling the Vagus Nerve, so far though it looks as if the Cons outweigh the pros in effect.
+More research is still being compiled into the negative affects of severing or disabling the Vagus Nerve, so far though it looks as if the Cons outweigh the pros in effect.

 Signs of a Dysfunctional Vagus Nerve

-The Feedback that is provided back to the brain from the gut Microbiome colonization has a lot to do with the chemicals being released and may make it easier to understand how to colonize the gut to help our mental health.
-For instance, in many studies linking the gut-brain axis, Bifidobacterium and lactobacillus are used alongside famously known anti-depressants and shown to be equally if not more effective in treatments for depression and anxiety – test subjects showed far more motivation, were able to adapt to stress far better and their anxiety and overdrive of fight-or-flight response became level.
+The Feedback that is provided back to the brain from the gut Microbiome colonisation has a lot to do with the chemicals being released and may make it easier to understand how to colonise the gut to help our mental health.
+For instance, in many studies linking the gut brain axis, Bifidobacterium and lactobacillus are used alongside famously known anti-depressants and shown to be equally if not more effective in treatments for depression and anxiety - test subjects showed far more motivation, were able to adapt to stress far better and their anxiety and overdrive of fight-or-flight response became levelled.

 This takes the commonly used terminologies of “Gut Feeling” “Gut instinct” and ‘Nervous” to a whole new level…

-For many of the population suffering from IBS, also now known to be a Gut-Brain axis disorder, even everyday stress sets this feeling off and you need to evacuate the bowels in a hurry!
+For many of the population suffering with IBS, also now known to be a Gut-Brain axis disorder, even everyday stress sets this feeling off and you need to evacuate the bowels in a hurry!
+(21)

-How do you Balance and Stimulate the Vagus Nerve?
+How to Balance and Stimulate the Vagus Nerve

 There are many compounds that are easily accessible in everyday diets that can balance and correct a dysfunctional Vagus Nerve, that interestingly also impact the gut microbiome status… Year of the gut like we have been saying, it’s a whole world down there waiting to be discovered!

-Polyphenols can be found in all sorts of foods, herbs, and spices….
-Here are a few you may have in your pantry at home that you can throw together in order to kickstart some great gut and mental health!
+Polyhenols can be found in all sorts of foods, herbs and spices….
+Here is a few you may have in your pantry at home that you can throw together in order to kickstart some great gut and mind health!